bilalhassan/zeal-free/readme.txt

 === Zeal ===

 Contributors: smartcat,automattic
-Tags: blog, photography, portfolio, news, portfolio, food-and-drink, grid-layout, entertainment, footer-widgets, threaded-comments, featured-images, one-column, two-columns, three-columns, featured-image-header, theme-options, translation-ready, left-sidebar
+Tags: blog, photography, portfolio, food-and-drink, grid-layout, entertainment, footer-widgets, threaded-comments, featured-images, one-column, two-columns, three-columns, featured-image-header, theme-options, translation-ready, left-sidebar

 Requires at least: 4.5
 Tested up to: 4.5.3
-Stable tag: 1.0.8
+Stable tag: 1.0.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Zeal WordPress Theme
+A slick and stylish multi-purpose & responsive theme that you can use to easily deploy a pixel-perfect website with ease that stands out from the rest.
+Zeal is a beautiful theme that has been designed with content in mind, it is a multi-purpose theme that looks great for websites for a photographer, restaurant, creative agencies and individuals, lifestyle blog or a persoanl site.
+Zeal has tons of customization theme options, including a Parallax Jumbotron with color filter option, featured posts, multiple widget areas and a very unique design.
+It is user friendly and can help you build a full site quickly.

 == Installation ==